cetmix/cetmix-tower/cetmix_tower_git/readme/CONFIGURE.md

-For information on how to configure Git Projects, please refer to the official documentation: https://cetmix.com/tower
+Please refer to the [official documentation](https://cetmix.com/tower) for detailed configuration instructions.